 Do you accept clients outside the United States?

 Pico can only process payments for businesses in countries supported by Stripe.
 At this time, Pico can only present and process payments in USD.
 Pico’s menu language (outside of customized elements) is only available in American English at this time.
+It is possible for subscribers to use credit cards that are not based in the US, but they will be charged in USD and any associated conversion fees.

 Which ESPs does Pico sync to?